jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/mount/mtm.rst

 Newer dVRK groups should have received an original surgeon's console, either S or Si with HD monitors.
-This section is for groups that either didn't receive the original surgeon's console or groups that want to replace it.
+This section is for groups that either didn't receive the original surgeon's console or want to replace it.

 For further examples of mounting frames for the PSMs, check the `Intuitive Research Wiki <https://research.intusurg.com/>`_ (account